Progestin for Emergency Contraception

 Emergency contraception pills work by preventing ovulation, fertilization, or implantation.

 Emergency contraception hormones may prevent fertilization by stopping the ovary from releasing an egg (ovum).
 They also make the fallopian tubes less likely to move an egg toward the uterus.
-Emergency contraception is also thought to thin the lining of the uterus, or
+Emergency contraception is also thought to thin the lining of the uterus, or endometrium.
+The thickened endometrium is where a fertilized egg would normally implant and grow.

-Emergency contraception does not protect against
+Emergency contraception does not protect against sexually transmitted infections (STIs).

 Why It Is Used